Jratanya/why-test-conversational-ai/FRAMEWORK.md

-# The WHY?
+# The "WHY?"
 Test: A Conversational AI Risk Framework

-## A Practical Framework for testing conversational AI assistants (Chatbot & Virtual Assistants) deployed in regulated, customer-facing contexts, banking in particular, but applicable anywhere an AI system collects personal data or makes claims on behalf of an institution.
+## A Practical Framework for testing conversational AI assistants (Chatbot & Virtual Assistants) deployed in regulated, customer-facing contexts, banking in particular, but applicable anywhere an Virtual Assistant or Chatbot collects personal data or makes claims on behalf of an institution.

 ### Background
-This framework grew out of a real interaction with a bank's virtual assistant via WhatsApp.
-The virtual assistant was fluent and responded instantly, right up until it was a direct question about why it needed a piece of personal information.
+This framework grew out of a real interaction with a bank's Virtual Assistant via WhatsApp.
+The Virtual Assistant was fluent and responded instantly, right up until it was asked a direct question about *why it needed a piece of personal information*.
 It answered a different question entirely, misread confusion as disagreement, and looped back to its own menu rather than escalating to a human.

-Nothing about the interaction was a security incident.
-No breach, no fraud, no offensive output, no system crash.
-You see, most AI testing today checks whether a system completes its intended task.
-It doesn't check whether the system can be trusted in the moments a script didn't anticipate, and those are the moments that actually matter in a regulated conversation.
+You see, nothing about the interaction was a security incident, no breach, no fraud, no offensive output, no system crash.
+The thing is, most, if not all Virtual Assistants or Chatbots testing today checks whether a system completes its intended task.
+It doesn't check whether the system can be *trusted* in the *moments a script didn't anticipate*, and those are the moments that actually matter in a conversation.

-## Disclaimer
-These are the author's own views and are not affiliated with any individual or company.
+**1. WHY- Can it explain itself?**

-Ask why personal information, a product requirement or a particular process is necessary.
+Ask why a piece of personal information, a product requirement or a particular process is necessary.

-### Assess whether the AI:
+### Assess whether the Virtual Assistant or Chatbot:

 - Answers the question actually asked
 - Clearly explains the purpose of the request